ConvertAPI/docs/libraries.md

-These libraries are maintained by the developers at ConvertAPI and are the easiest way to integrate ConvertAPI with your application.
+These libraries and tools are maintained by the developers at ConvertAPI and are the easiest way to integrate ConvertAPI with your application.

 - [Python](https://www.convertapi.com/doc/python-library)
 - [Node JS](https://www.convertapi.com/doc/node-library)